waasike/group20_python_hackathon/README.md

 2. SALES TAX CHALLENGE - Task Two (Day 1)

+Task(i) Defining a main function
-Task(i) Creating a user input for square footage ✔️ Task(ii) Creating a user input for price per gallon ✔️ Task(iii) Creating different variables and assigning them to a value ✔️ Task(iv) Printing out the total estimated price for the paint job ✔️
+Task(ii) Creating a user input for square footage ✔️ Task(iii) Creating a user input for price per gallon ✔️ Task(iv) Creating different variables and assigning them to a value ✔️ Task(iv) Printing out the total estimated price for the paint job ✔️

 3. PERSONALITY TEST PROGRAM - Task One (Day 2)

-(i) Creating a user input for the number of books purchased ✔️ (ii) Using if statments to determine the number of points awarded ✔️
+Task(i) Creating a user input for the number of books purchased ✔️ Task(ii) Using if statments to determine the number of points awarded ✔️

 4. CHALLENGE - Task Two (Day 2)